2008 National League Division Series: Game 3

 With their backs against the proverbial wall, the Brewers sent out Dave Bush to quiet the Phillies in the first ever postseason game at Miller Park.
 His offense picked him up early, however, taking some pressure off with two runs in the bottom of the first when two walks and a wild pitch by Jamie Moyer put runners on second and third with one out, then a sacrifice fly by Prince Fielder, scoring Mike Cameron, and J.J.
-Hardy's RBI single made it 2–0 Brewers.
+Hardy's RBI single gave the Brewers a 2–0 lead.
 Their struggling bullpen held the door closed after Bush's departure, giving up no runs in 3 2/3 innings.
 The Brewers added to their lead in the fifth when Cameron was hit by a pitch by Clay Condrey, moved to third on a single and scored on Ryan Braun's sacrifice fly.
-The Phillies scored their only run of the game when Jayson Werth hit a leadoff triple off Dave Bush and scored on Ryan Howard's groundout off Mitch Stetter.
-After failing to score with the bases loaded and one out in the sixth, the Brewers tacked onto their lead on Jason Kendall's RBI single in the seventh off Scott Eyre with two on.
-Salomón Torres was in a jam in the ninth, with the bases loaded and nobody out, but a double play that should've scored a run didn't because Shane Victorino did not slide into second base, and interference was called.
-Torres pitched out of the jam, and the Brew Crew won their first post-season game since Game 5 of the 1982 World Series.
+The Phillies scored their only run of the game when Jayson Werth hit a leadoff triple off Bush and scored on Ryan Howard's groundout off Mitch Stetter.
+After failing to score with the bases loaded and one out in the sixth, the Brewers increased their lead to 4–1 on Jason Kendall's RBI single in the seventh off Scott Eyre with two on.
+In the ninth, Salomón Torres gave up three consecutive singles to load the bases with nobody out, but induced a double play ball from Pedro Feliz that should have scored a run, but did not because Shane Victorino did not slide into second base, and interference was called.
+Torres then retired Carlos Ruiz to end the game, which made the Phillies the first team in MLB playoff history to load the bases with no outs in the ninth and not score, and the Brew Crew won their first postseason game since Game 5 of the 1982 World Series.